 Description Check Condensate piping installed correctly on indoor units.
 Material used is acceptable under local code.
 Insulated as necessary to prevent condensation.
-All condensate vertical risers are equal to or less 27-9/16 or 31-1/2 inches from the bottom of the indoor unit (depends on indoor unit).
+All condensate vertical risers are equal to or less than 27-1/2 inches from the bottom of the indoor unit.
 Indoor units with condensate pumps were level.
 Units with gravity drains were level or slightly canted toward the drain connection and are supported properly.
-Pumped condensate drain lines were properly connected (\infty do not have traps, and connect to the top surface of the main drain line).
+Pumped condensate drain lines were properly connected ( $\bigcirc$ do not have traps, and connect to the top surface of the main drain line).
 Multi F / Multi F MAX gravity condensate drain line was connected and routed where it properly drains away or, if installed in a mechanical room, was connected and properly routed to a drain terminal.
 All condensate lines were properly insulated to prevent condensation.